giampa-code/giampa-code/README.md

 My name is Gonzalo Giampaolo, I am an Electrical Engineer from 🇦🇷 Argentina who really likes coding.
 My mission is to work for a more ⚖️just  and ♻️sustainable future, either by applying innovative technologies or within reach solutions.

-I’m currently working on my personal blog and a Django based webapp for a personal projects.

 ## Achievements
 ### Data Science
 - Top 1.5% in the [Housing Prices Competition for Kaggle Learn Users!](https://www.kaggle.com/competitions/home-data-for-ml-course/leaderboard?search=Gonzalo+Giampaolo) -> [Code](https://github.com/giampa-code/housing_price_kaggle)